 The Director of Finance shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure.

-The approval of the Capital Investment Programme shall not constitute approval for expenditure on any scheme.
+The approval of the Capital Investment Programme shall not constitute approval for expenditure on any scheme; each scheme must have specific approval prior to expenditure.

 The Chief Executive shall issue to the manager responsible for any scheme: